VisualComposer/builder/readme.txt

 * Update now and check new content elements in the Hub.
 * New: Video Player - add self-hosted video from Media Library to your website and control 'Play' icon design
-* New: Typewriter Heading - add an interactive heading with typewriter animation to drag your customer attention to specific title or keyword
+* New: Typewriter Heading - add an interactive heading with typewriter animation to drag your customer attention to a specific title or keyword
 * Fix: Changed post access check-in Post grid
-* Fix: Javascript error in a tree view which was fired in certain scenarios
+* Fix: JavaScript error in a tree view which was fired in certain scenarios
 * Fix: Background zoom effect in Design Options
 * Fix: WPML integration improvements for Design Options